FDio/vpp/docs/gettingstarted/developers/building.rst

     $ make pkg-rpm

-Once the packages are builty they can be found in the build-root directory.
+Once the packages are built they can be found in the build-root directory.

 .. code-block:: console

     $ ls *.deb

-    If packages built correctly, this should be the Output
+    If the packages are built correctly, then this should be the corresponding output:

     vpp_18.07-rc0~456-gb361076_amd64.deb             vpp-dbg_18.07-rc0~456-gb361076_amd64.deb
     vpp-api-java_18.07-rc0~456-gb361076_amd64.deb    vpp-dev_18.07-rc0~456-gb361076_amd64.deb
     vpp-api-lua_18.07-rc0~456-gb361076_amd64.deb     vpp-lib_18.07-rc0~456-gb361076_amd64.deb
     vpp-api-python_18.07-rc0~456-gb361076_amd64.deb  vpp-plugins_18.07-rc0~456-gb361076_amd64.deb

-Finally, the packages can be installed with the following:
+Finally, the created packages can be installed using the following commands.
+Install the package that correspnds to OS that VPP will be running on:

 For Ubuntu: